kamaludu/bash4llm/PROVIDERS.md

 ## 📎 Final Notes
 This contract ensures that all providers are:

 - consistent
 - secure
 - compatible with the CORE
 - easy to maintain

-and that they always produce JSON compatible with `extract_text_from_text`.
+and that they always produce JSON compatible with `extract_text_from_resp`.

+---